yudun/houspiders/README.md

 ## Data Analyser

 ### 1. daily_stats_runner
-We want to write the daily stats to a `house_daily_stats` table to learn how many houses were removed, added and updated price per geo.
+We want to write the daily stats to a `house_daily_stats` table to extract most valuable pending houses per geo.